marcoiampieri/uni-projects/bachelor_projects/game_of_life/README.md

-### This project was the focus of some hands-on sessions we had during our introductory C++ course in Bologna
+### This project, simple implementation of the game of life, was the focus of some hands-on sessions we had during our introductory C++ course in Bologna